eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the workload control task has no old workload to delete during the deletion of a workload, the control task shall exit.
+When the WorkloadControlLoop has no old workload to delete during the deletion of a workload, the WorkloadControlLoop shall exit.

 Comment:
 The assumption here is that the old workload is not running anymore and the job is done.